kmanaseryan/ngx-envconfig/README.md

 - **.get(propertyName: string): any**.
 Returns the corresponding value of the provided property `propertyName` config file.
 - **.getEnv(): string**.
 Returns the current environment
 - **.isDevMode(): boolean**.
 Returns `true` if environment is development, otherwhise `false`
 - **.getApi(endpoint: string): string**.
-Return This function will only work if you have provided `"API_ENDPOINTS"` object in cofig file, which provides the list of available API endpoints and `"HOST_API"` which is the API's host URL.
+This function will only work if you have provided `"API_ENDPOINTS"` object in cofig file, which provides the list of available API endpoints and `"HOST_API"` which is the API's host URL.
+Returns API endpoint from  `"API_ENDPOINTS"` by concatenating it with `"HOST_API"`.